HorizenOfficial/staketool/USAGE.md

   -p= | --payaddress='[]'                    (required) JSON array of payaddress objects, see NOTES
   -m= | --method=tool|zen-cli|instructions   (optional) [default: tool] method to use to create and sign the transaction, see NOTES
   -o= | --outputfile=path/filename           (optional) [default: ./verificationfiles/<stakeFirst8Chars>_<satoshis>.json] override default filename or path/filename
+  -ez= | --extrazen=zen                      (optional) an amount in zen to add to the verification transaction, see NOTES
   -t  | --testnet                            (optional) use for interacting with testnet network and tracking system
   -v  | --verbose                            (optional) displays additional messages to help with troubleshooting